mattwelke/rails-active-record-and-mongoid-example/README.md

 User is an ActiveRecord model and Post is a Mongoid model.
 In this example, one user is associated with many posts.

+## Running

+1. Ensure the required gems are installed.
+1. Ensure MongoDB is running.
+If you have Docker and docker-compose installed, you can use `docker-compose up` to create a stack that includes MongoDB.

 ## Example:

 ### Create a user